WELCOME TO BOZEMAN SOUP

 Bozeman SOUP is a micro-granting dinner celebrating and supporting creative projects in Bozeman.
 With a small donation, soup, bread and a vote are provided.
 Hear four short presentations ranging from art, eco-agriculture, social justice, social entrepreneurs, education, technology, etc. for positive impact in the Bozeman community.
 We eat, connect, share resources, and vote on what project you think should win the money gathered from the night.
 When the night nears to a close, we count the ballots and whoever has the most votes takes home the money from the door!

-The next Bozeman SOUP will occur in August 2014.
-Stay tuned for details.
-We are excited to host four more amazing opportunities and gather community members for a night of soup, conversation, creativity and democracy.
+The next Bozeman SOUP will happen Saturday, October 18th.
+We are excited to host four more amazing opportunities and gather community members for a night of soup, conversation, creativity and democracy!

 Bozeman SOUP was first held at Beall Park, November 14, 2013.
 Students from Melissa Ragain's 'Art and Activism' course at Montana State University planned and coordinated this event.
 Soup was donated by Rendezvous Catering and bread from Bridger Brewing.
 Beall Park Recreation center was standing room only with the four following presentations: